Dazt5/security-services/README.md

 - adapters-outgoing: there are the data persistence classes and integration with third-party systems.
 - app: general project configuration and aspects related to the app infrastructure.

+Ports define contracts in the core, adapters-incoming or adapters-outgoing implements these contracts and the core never knows about JPA, BCrypt or Rest, only interfaces.

+So in adapters-outgoing we implement our controller which will inject a port(optionally it can inject a service that works like a wrapper for ports) then these ports will interact with other ports which contracts will be defined in the core but its implementations can be on the adapters packages.

 ## Database configuration(required)

 ### Database required env variables: